realm/realm-SharedTasks/README.md

-### Building Your First Multi-User Realm Mobile Platform iOS App
+# Building Your First Multi-User Realm Mobile Platform iOS App

-## DRAFT - 12-July-2017

 This tutorial will guide you through the key elements of writing an iOS app that demonstrates a multi-user shared tasks using Realm in Swift.

 The rest of this tutorial will show you how to:
   1. Setup a new Realm-based project from scratch using Cocoapods
   2. How to adopt and setup a free Realm utility module called `RealmLoginKit` which allows you to easily created multi-user ready applications with almost zero coding
-  3. Learn about the management and application of permissions to Realms and how to intropspect permissions for users.
+  3. Learn about the management and application of permissions to Realms and how to introspect permissions for users.
-  4. Demostrate how to implement a sharing system using the user's private Realm file by manipulating permissions to ensbling syncing of data without using a central shared Realm.
+  4. Show the basics of how to implement a sharing system using the user's private Realm file by manipulating permissions to enabling syncing of data without using a central shared Realm.

-The bulk of this tutorial will cover some of the salient points surrounding managing Realms, and retreival of and application of permissions to Realms to alow the sharing of tasks between users.
-The fully implemented version of the application source code is too long to capture in a tutorial (and would be very tedious and error prone to type in); a completed verson of the Realm SharedTasks application can be downloaded from the the following URL:  [https://github.com/realm-demos/realm-SharedTasks](https://github.com/realm-demos/realm-SharedTasks)
+The bulk of this tutorial will cover some of the salient points surrounding managing Realms, and retrieval of and application of permissions to Realms to allow the sharing of tasks between users.
+The fully implemented version of the application source code is too long to capture in a tutorial (and would be very tedious and error prone to type in); a completed version of the Realm SharedTasks application can be downloaded from the the following URL:  [https://github.com/realm-demos/realm-SharedTasks](https://github.com/realm-demos/realm-SharedTasks)

-In order to successfuly complete this tutorial you will need a Macintosh running macOS 10.12 or later, as well as a copy of Xcode 8.2.3 or later.
+In order to successfully complete this tutorial you will need a Macintosh running macOS 10.12 or later, as well as a copy of Xcode 8.2.3 or later.

 First, [install the MacOS bundle](get-started/installation/mac) if you haven't yet.
 This will get you set up with the Realm Mobile Platform including a local copy of the Realm Object Server.